How to D.I.Y.

 SPECIALIST PASSPORT and VISA PROCESSING AGENTS

-ACCREDITED AGENT of the IPS LONDON PASSPORT OFFICE
+ACCREDITED AGENT of HER MAJESTY'S PASSPORT OFFICE

 NOTARY PUBLIC SERVICE, FCO PREMIUM LEGALISATION SERVICE